csu-devsquad-latam/aidev/README.md

 sudo chmod -R 777 /anaconda/pkgs
 ```

-Change directories to `.aml/environments/`, you will find the conda environment file named, `azureml_py38_dev.yml`.
+Change directories to `.aml/environments/`, you will find the conda environment file named, `conda_dependencies.yml`.

-In this directory, run this commands:
+In this directory, run this commands, giving a name, `py38_cluster_dev`, to this environment:

 ```
-conda env create -f azureml_py38_dev.yml
+conda env create ---name py38_cluser_dev --file conda_dependencies.yml
 ```

-This will take about 30 minutess to create a new environment described by `azureml_py38_dev.yml`.

 This repo is tested with `conda==4.13.0`.
 If `conda` notifies to do an update, consider updating `conda`.
 Within that message, it will give command such as